RuthKollar/SwaggerCodegenDemo/README.md

 # Swagger Codegen Demo

-> The purpose of this repository is to create THE MOST minimal end-to-end example of a web client using <a href="https://cli.angular.io/">Angular CLI</a> communicating with a <a href="https://spring.io/projects/spring-boot">Spring Boot</a> server generated from a <a href="https://swagger.io/docs/open-source-tools/swagger-codegen/">Swagger Codegen</a> <a href="https://en.wikipedia.org/wiki/YAML">yml</a> API model.
+> The purpose of this repository is to create THE MOST minimal end-to-end example of a web client using <a href="https://cli.angular.io/">Angular CLI</a> with a communicating with a <a href="https://spring.io/projects/spring-boot">Spring Boot</a> server generated from a <a href="https://swagger.io/docs/open-source-tools/swagger-codegen/">Swagger Codegen</a> <a href="https://en.wikipedia.org/wiki/YAML">yml</a> API model.

 ## Fire it up and check it out
-Because (I hope) you are impatient to see this thing work, this section shows you how to start up the node and REST AIP servers and let you play around without rebuilding anything.
+Because (I hope) you are impatient to see this thing work, this section shows you how to start up the node and REST API servers and let you play around without rebuilding anything.

 First start up the **Spring Boot REST API server** built from the yaml model...
 ```